papapumpkin/htmx-go/README.md

 # Go + htmx Fullstack CRUD Application

 This is a basic fullstack web application built with Go and htmx.
 The application demonstrates a CRUD (Create, Read, Update, Delete) form where users can submit fields via an interface, and the data is stored in a PostgreSQL database.
 It is designed to be a simple starting point that can be extended to a more complex application in the future.
+Next thing I would add is unit tests.

 ## Stack Overview